SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ActionsofNodes/UpdateNode/README.md

 #Update Node  Sample

-This sample demonstrate how to update node at runtime.
+This sample demonstrates how to update the node at runtime.